mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 ```

 With this configuration, whenever a connection does a write, all subsequent
-reads done by that connection will be forced to the master for 5 seconds.
+reads done by that connection will be forced to the primary for 5 seconds.

 This prevents read scaling until the modifications have been replicated to the
-slaves.
+replicas.
 For best performance, the value of _time_ should be slightly greater
-than the actual replication lag between the master and its slaves.
+than the actual replication lag between the primary and its replicas.
 If the number
 of critical read statements is known, the _count_ parameter could be used to
-control the number reads that are sent to the master.
+control the number reads that are sent to the primary.